davidruda/Traffic-Signal-Optimization/specification.md

     - `car event` - a car arrives at the end of a street at a given time
     - `street event`- the first car in the queue at the end of this street goes through an intersection at a given time
 - streets that are not used by any car should be removed
-- for intersections with exactly one used street, the optimal plan is fixed - set green for 1 second for this street and 0 seconds for the rest of the streets - streets within this intersection should also be excluded from the plan optimization to avoid unnecessary computations
+- for intersections with exactly one used street, the optimal schedule is fixed - set green for 1 second for this street and 0 seconds for the rest of the streets - streets within this intersection should also be excluded from the schedule optimization to avoid unnecessary computations
 - no explicit parallelization of the simulation, only within the libraries

 ## Python API for the simulation
 - mostly just straightforward wrappers for the C++ classes
-- the only exception is the `PlanInstance` class, which needs to be able to get the underlying datastructure of green times and street orderings from Python easily and efficiently
+- the only exception is the `ScheduleInstance` class, which needs to be able to get the underlying datastructure of green times and street orderings from Python easily and efficiently

 ## Rough outline of the classes in the simulation
 - written in Cpp-like pseudocode